sreevarshad/EXP-5-MAD-/README.md

 ### PROGRAM:
 Program to print the text create your own content providers to get contacts details.

-Developed by:Kathirvelan.K
+Developed by:Sreevarsha.D

-Registeration Number : 212221220026
+Registeration Number : 212221040159

 AndroidManifest.xml